-Welcome!
 My research integrates soft matter physics, artificial intelligence, and high-performance computing to redefine the design and understanding of complex materials.
-By streamlining the discovery process, I aim to develop material-based solutions for critical societal challenges.
+By streamlining the discovery process, it is aimed to develop material-based solutions for critical societal challenges.

 Currently, I am working on several soft matter problems by developing efficient computational scattering methods to resolve spatially-dependent dynamics across multiple spatiotemporal scales, focusing on bridging the gap between molecular simulation and experimental scattering.
-A key component of the contribution is the development of a digital-twin platform for molecular scattering.
+A special component of the effort is the development of a digital-twin platform for molecular scattering.

 Key contribution:

-• Refining experimental interpretation: elucidated the physical chemistry origins of the noncritical background term in experimental scattering fits for liquid-liquid critical phenomenon, improving data accuracy and interpretability.
+• Refining experimental interpretation: elucidated the physico-chemical origins of the critical and noncritical background term in experimental scattering for liquid-liquid critical phenomenon, improving data accuracy and interpretability.

-• Critical fluid modeling: solved a long-standing debate in molecular simulations for near-critical or supercritical fluids by incorporating long-range dispersion, enabling high-fidelity modeling and density fluctuation/correlation length extraction in these regimes.
+• Supercritical fluid modeling: solved a long-standing debate in molecular simulations for near-critical or supercritical fluids by incorporating long-range dispersion, enabling high-fidelity modeling and density fluctuation/correlation length extraction that follow universal scalings.

 • Software development: engineered several computational and AI-driven suites for autonomous nanomaterials design.
 These tools integrate machine learning with molecular modeling to automate the discovery of novel nanostructures.